-The Spirit of Faith…
+The Spirit of Faith

-“And since we have the same spirit of faith, according to what is written, “I believed and therefore I spoke,” we also believe and therefore speak,” 2Corinthians 4:13
+“And since we have the same spirit of faith, according to what is written, “I believed and therefore I spoke,” we also believe and therefore speak.”
+2 Corinthians 4:13

-Notice the connection made in verse 10, believe in your heart, confess with your mouth and the result is salvation.
+Notice the connection made in verse 10.
+When you believe in your heart and confess with your mouth, the result is salvation.
 Interestingly that word salvation comes from the greek word “soteria”.
-Soteria not only refers to salvation but also includes healing, and deliverance both physically and emotionally.
-So what we are seeing hear is that in order to receive these things in our lives we need our hearts and mouths to line up together.
-This happens when have the spirit of faith, “we believe and therefore we speak”.
+Soteria not only refers to salvation but also includes healing, and deliverance, both physically and emotionally.
+So what we are seeing here is that in order to receive these things in our lives, we need our hearts and mouths to line up together.
+This happens when we have the spirit of faith, “we believe and therefore we speak”.